motoq/eom/README.md

 applications.

 Current functionality includes the Vinti 2-body Kepler1 and J2/J3 Vinti6
 orbit propagators.
+An RK4 integrator and simple zonal gravity model are also included as initial support to special perturbation (SP) methods.
 The IAU 2000A and IAU 2006 precession-nutation theories are supported, including parsing of IERS EOP data.
 In addition to the GCRF and ITRF reference frames, internal support for the TEME (true equator, mean equinox, GMST 1980) ECI reference frame is included for use with legacy general perturbations propagators (such as the Vinti, traditional secular J2, and SGP based propagators).
 Propagated ephemeris can be saved in STK compatible **.e** file formats.
 Other outputs are written as Matlab (Octave compatible) functions.
 When run, these **.m** files will plot the data with appropriate formatting while optionally returning the handle to the figure along with the raw data.

 **eom** utilizes two mature libraries upon which built-in models will rely and external libraries may leverage.
 The first is the